abhijeetunreal/appadvertisement/README.md

 ## 🤝 **Contributing**

-1. Copy an existing app file
+1. Add or update `content/apps/{slug}.md`
-2. Modify the content for your new app
+2. Add/update `data/apps_overview.yaml` for homepage listing
 3. Test locally with Hugo
 4. Submit your changes

 ## 📄 **License**

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the MIT License.

 ---